ILEIA, the Centre for learning on sustainable agriculture, is an independent organisation that supports agroecological approaches and family farming.

 ILEIA contributed a chapter in the publication, Deep Roots, which includes 250 pages of images and articles contributed by agriculture and development experts, practitioners and scientists, giving us an idea of the importance of family farming around the world.
 The chapter provided by ILEIA on page 44-46 argues that agroecology is an approach that has proven to be able to unlock the great potential of family farmers.
 The article elaborates on the various special characteristics of family farmers, and explains how agroecology offers strategies that build on these characteristics, turning them into strengths.
 The chapter highlights examples from around the world where this approach has led to better food security, food sovereignty, income and independence for family farmers while contributing solutions to many problems the world faces today.

-November 2014: AgriCultures Network member ILEIA is honoured to have contributed a chapter in Deep Roots, a 250 page book on family farming published this month by the Food and Agriculture Organization of the United Nations.
+November 2014: Agroecology can unlock the potential of family farmers.
+This is the main message of the chapter written by AgriCultures Network member ILEIA in Deep Roots.
+The 250 page book on family farming was published this month by the Food and Agriculture Organization of the United Nations.

 September 2014: "Agroecology can find a shelter under the FAO".
 These were the words of FAO’s General Director, José Graziano da Silva at the 1st International Symposium on Agroecology for Food Security and Nutrition on the 18th and 19th of September 2014.
 Set in the headquarters of the FAO in Rome, with 400 participants from all over the world, da Silva stressed the potential agroecology has to end world hunger while supporting family farmers.